List of NASA's flight control positions: Boeing

 The Weather officer provides weather forecasts and real-time weather observations for launch and landing operations to the mission management community, Flight Director, and flight control team.
 The Weather officer manages meteorological forecasting models and computer systems that access and assemble radar and satellite imagery, and provides mission-critical inputs to the flight director for go-for-launch and go-for-deorbit decisions.

+Artemis program (2022-present)

+During the Artemis I mission, these were the teams present in flight control: